mihailod/szreader/README.md

 The test fixtures are saved forum pages in `spike/pages/`, which is gitignored to protect the mirror links.
 RetroSpec's fixtures are committed instead, under `Tests/Fixtures/retrospec/` — they are a public, static archive carrying no private links, so those tests run on a fresh clone with no network.
+Archive.org's are inline in the tests: trimmed copies of the real metadata responses for the items the import was built against — a comic, a scanned magazine, a pack of thirteen, a game and a single-image upload — so they need no network either.

 Both shipped indexes are rebuilt by hand — RetroSpec's when the site changes, Archive.org's when an item is added to the list in `ArchiveOrgLibrary`: